2014 Mayflower–Vilonia tornado: Damage

 The tornado extensively damaged both Mayflower and Vilonia along a 41.1 mi path.
 In Mayflower, the tornado inflicted EF3 and EF4-rated damage to numerous structures, including homes and a large metal building.
 The tornado also tossed cars and wrapped mobile homes around a billboard, indicative of high strength.
 Debris produced by the tornado in Mayflower was found in Lake Conway; 1,254,000 lb of debris were fished out of the lake.

 In the Vilonia area, the tornado crumbled the concrete walls of a strip mall and a large steel tank weighing approximately 29,998 lb was lofted and tossed 3,911 ft before being dropped next to the strip mall.
 Concrete parking stops, located in the parking lot of the Vilonia United Methodist Church were shifted laterally by the tornado; damage of this degree was also observed in the 2011 Joplin and 2011 El Reno–Piedmont EF5 tornadoes.
 The tornado produced ground scouring deep enough to be viewed on satellite imagery.

 EF4 rating controversy

-The final rating of the tornado was a source of controversy, and the National Weather Service office in Little Rock noted that if this tornado occurred prior to the change to the Enhanced Fujita Scale in 2007, it likely would have been rated as an F5 due to numerous homes being swept clean from their foundations.
+The National Weather Service office in Little Rock noted that if this tornado occurred prior to the change to the Enhanced Fujita Scale in 2007, the damage it caused "might [have been] justification for an F5 rating."
 However, it was revealed that almost every home in Vilonia lacked anchor bolts and were anchored with cut nails instead.
 The new scale accounts for homes that use cut nails instead of anchor bolts, which do not effectively provide resistance against violent tornadoes.